-Your weekend guide to Fort Wayne with kids
+Your weekend guide to Fort Wayne, Indiana with kids

 New York, Chicago, Nashville- these cities come to mind when thinking of a long weekend with which to take the kids along.
 Fort Wayne?
 Well, it wasn’t on my radar and most likely hasn’t made its way to yours.
 However, for the Midwest traveler, it’s definitely worth the trip!
 Not only is Fort Wayne close-to-home, but it’s very clean and manageable for young ones.
-Here’s how to spend 48 hours in family-friendly Fort Wayne:
+Here’s my guide of things to do in Fort Wayne, Indiana – How to spend 48 hours in Fort Wayne.

 Arrive and check in to your centrally located hotel, The Hilton at the Grand Wayne Convention Center.
 The rooms aren’t the most spacious, but you won’t be in the room much (trust me).

-It’s going to be a jam-packed day in Fort Wayne, so you’ll want to start early.
+It’s going to be a jam-packed day in Fort Wayne with kids, so you’ll want to start early.

 The must-do breakfast stop is Cindy’s Diner.
 “Serving the world, 15 at a time,” nab a spot at the bar if you can!
 My husband enjoyed the “garbage” breakfast which is an egg hash filled with everything!
 The kids were delighted with plate-sized pancakes at a price of $1.60 a pancake- mom and dad were happy, too!

-Note- the Fort Wayne’s Children Zoo is seasonal.
+Note- the Fort Wayne Children’s Zoo is seasonal.
 Check the website for opening, but it’s generally late April-mid October.

 In case of rain or visiting when the zoo is closed?
 Check out Science Central.
 My kids didn’t even realize how much they were learning- they were having too much fun!
 For young ones, my littles loved the Kids’ Central, an area for children under 7.
 There is also a 2-story slide that our 7-year-old was JUST tall enough to go down!
 Another hit was this massive water table where kids (and moms) can learn, and test how dams work.